 Subsidiaries are recognised according to the purchase method.
 This means that identifiable acquired assets, liabilities and contingent liabilities are measured at fair value on the acquisition date.
-The surplus, comprising the difference between the cost of the acquired shares and the sum of the fair value of the identifiable acquired net assets, is recognised as goodwill.
-If the cost is less than the fair value of the acquired subsidiary's net assets, the difference is recognised directly in profit and loss.
-The cost of a subsidiary corresponds to the sum of the fair value of purchased assets, accrued or assumed liabilities and the equity instruments that the purchaser has issued in exchange for the controlling influence in the subsidiaries.
+The surplus, comprising the difference between the cost of the acquired shares and the sum of the fair value of the identifiable acquired subsidiary's net assets, the difference is recognised directly in profit and loss.
+The cost of a subsidiary corresponds to the sum of the fair value of the assued in assued in the fair value of purchased assets, accrued or assumed liabilities and the equity instruments that the purchaser has issued in exchange for the controlling influence in the subsidiaries.
 Minority owners' interests in the acquired company are initially calculated as the minority share of the net fair value of the recognised assets, liabilities and contingent liabilities.